 - Transfer hot tea to a pitcher or bowl and add condensed milk.
 Stir well and refrigerate until cold.

-- Serve with ice cubes and top with mint leaves or cinnamon stick. (optional)
+- Serve this Thai iced tea recipe with ice cubes and top with mint leaves or cinnamon stick. (optional)